top of page

 Park Jordana

-Park Jordana became especially important to me when I lived in Krowodrza.
+Park Jordana took on a special significance when I lived in Krowodrza.
 I used to hang out there a lot — it wasn’t just a green space but a social and creative hub.
 We often organized our own gatherings, bringing instruments, hammocks, food for picnics.
 Once, a friend even led a Playfight workshop there.
 It’s also where we practiced slackline and acro yoga.
 The same people would come, and the community naturally formed around it.

-What really makes the place special is the atmosphere — very easygoing and open-minded.
+What really makes the place special is the atmosphere — very laid-back and open-minded.
 It’s welcoming, friendly, and full of good memories and shared energy.

 fc4911b6-42cc-4dd9-99b5-c64872e4205c_edi